YumaPro Docker User Guide

 Warning

-For the first test run yangcli-pro, the YANG based Command Line Interface (CLI) client, to test the netconfd-pro server is running and you can connect to it by connecting to the server and displaying some data using the 'sget' command:
+For the first test, run yangcli-pro, the YANG-based CLI client, to verify the netconfd-pro server is running and reachable.
+Connect to the server and display some data using the sget command.

 libssh2 version 1.10.0